Samuel Maverick (colonist): Early life and career

 Maverick was born around 1602 to the Anglican priest John Maverick and Mary Gye; his father was one of the first ministers in Dorchester, Massachusetts upon migrating to the colony in 1630.
 Samuel's brother, Moses Maverick is also an important historical figure, in Marblehead, Massachusetts.

-Samuel Maverick was in North America in 1623/4, after explorer Capt.
+Samuel Maverick was in North America in 1623-24, after explorer Capt.
 Christopher Levett, before his father's arrival in Dorchester some years later.
-Samuel Maverick first settled at Winnisimmet, modern day Chelsea.
+Samuel Maverick first settled at Winnisimmet, modern-day Chelsea.

-Maverick settled in the area close by modern-day Boston, after his arrival in Massachusetts, which he later claimed was in 1624.
+Maverick settled in the area close to modern-day Boston, after his arrival in Massachusetts, which he later claimed was in 1624.
 Some historians have suggested that Maverick arrived in the area with English explorer Capt.
 Christopher Levett, who made an exploration of the New England coast about that time.